Contents

 The Difference Between NRE and Unit Cost

 Let’s say you want to build your PC.
 To do this, you know that you will need to make a PCB from scratch, using materials bought in hardware stores or online.
-You go to each store, or Custom PCB circuit board may, therefore, be a tall order.
+You go to each store, or a Custom PCB circuit board may, therefore, be a tall order.
 This article will walk you through five basic ways to land the best PCB board online merchant with the materials you need but no real idea of how much everything costs.

 You are faced with two choices: First, you can list how much everything costs, being very specific.
 It will take a lot of time but will give you an exact number of how much everything will cost.